 Just like a vertical spread, you have both limited upside profit potential and limited risk.
-The ideal situation is for the position would be that AAPL either remains flat and or closes in between the two strike prices (say $435).
+The ideal situation for the position would be that AAPL either remains flat and or closes in between the two strike prices (say $435).
 In this scenario, as soon as the near-month 450 call expires worthless, the options trader can sell another call and repeat the entire process every month until expiration of the longer term call.
-Now you can see why it's similar to a covered call strategy right?
+Now you can see why it's similar to a covered call strategy.

 As you can see, the benefits of diagonal spread can be found in the potential profits that the long back-month option stands to gain.
-This way, you realize your profits by leveraging time decay of the options involved.
+This way, you realize your profits by leveraging the time decay of the options involved.

 As you possibly know, short term options contracts generally have a faster time decay compared to their long-term counterparts.
-As such, if you write short term contracts and at the time buy long term contracts of the same underlying instrument, there is a huge possibility that you will make a return from these differing rates of time decay.
+As such, if you write short term contracts and at the same time buy long-term contracts of the same underlying instrument, there is a huge possibility that you will make a return from these differing rates of time decay.
 This is exactly the same concept which is involved when you are dealing with diagonal spreads.

 When and How To Close a Diagonal Spread

 One of the primary reasons you may want to close a diagonal spread is if you think you can earn enough premium from the resulting trade.
-Conversely, you may be prompted to close the trade if the near month options are about to go into-the-money and you want to avoid the potential of getting assigned on the sold options.
+Conversely, you may be prompted to close the trade if the near month options are about to go in-the-money and you want to avoid the potential of getting assigned on the sold options.

-Below are a few steps to follow when looking to close a diagonal spread;
+Below are a few steps to follow when looking to close a diagonal spread:

 As a rule of thumb, it is important for you to always close the short side of a diagonal trade first for margin requirement reasons.